Sadie Coles

 Sadie Judith Coles OBE (born February 1963) is a British art dealer.
 She is the owner of Sadie Coles HQ, a contemporary art gallery in London, that has been at the forefront of the Young British Artists movement.

 Early life

 Coles was born in February 1963.
 She studied at Middlesex University in the early 1980s and received a degree in art history and film studies.

 Career

 Coles spent six years working for Anthony d'Offay, before opening her own gallery, Sadie Coles HQ in 1997.

+In 2003, Coles served on the selection committee for the first edition of Frieze Art Fair.

 In 2014, The Guardian named her in their "Movers and makers: the most powerful people in the art world".

 Coles was appointed Officer of the Order of the British Empire (OBE) in the 2021 Birthday Honours for services to art.

 Personal life

 Coles is divorced from German fashion photographer Juergen Teller, with whom she has one child.